 Affording an Atrium Education

 Since its founding, Atrium has been committed to providing access to independent education for as many students as possible.
-While paying for schooling is primarily a family's responsibility, we work toward having a community of families with economic diversity, and over 30% of our families receive some level of need-based financial aid.
+While paying for schooling is primarily a family's responsibility, we work toward having a community of families with economic diversity, and we welcome families who require need-based financial aid.

 Who is eligible for financial aid?